Benkan: Nikkeikan (child emperor's crown)

-The crown of an infant emperor is called (日形冠, nikkeikan), which is distinguished from benkan.
-In the Saikyū-ki, there is a description that "the infant emperor wears a nikkeikan."
+The crown used by a child emperor was called (日形冠, nikkeikan), and was distinguished from the benkan.
+The Saikyū-ki states that a child emperor wore a nikkeikan.

-In the Doyū-ki, there is a description of the characteristics of the nikkeikan for the infant emperor.
-According to the description, the lower part of the nikkeikan is the same as that of the benkan, but the infant does not yet wear a topknot, so it does not have a koji.
-The top of the crown is decorated with a sun-shaped ornament.
-The metal crown part of the crown is decorated with gold and precious stones; the crown has no chain, and a phoenix with open wings stands at the front part of the crown.
+The Doyūki describes the characteristics of a nikkeikan for a child emperor.
+According to this description, its lower structure was similar to that of the benkan, but because a child emperor did not yet wear a topknot, it did not have a (巾子, koji).
+The top of the crown was decorated with a sun-shaped ornament.
+Its metal outer crown was decorated with gold and precious stones, and it lacked the benkan-style pendant ornaments.
+A phoenix with outspread wings stood at the front of the crown.

-The nikkeikan used by Emperor Nakamikado (reigned 1709–1735) and Emperor Kōkaku (reigned 1779–1817) at their respective accession ceremonies are held as imperial treasures in the Higashiyama Gobunko of the Kyoto Imperial Palace.
-The shape of the crown is almost the same as that of the treasure crown, with a phoenix and sun decoration on the top.
+The nikkeikan used by Emperor Nakamikado (reigned 1709–1735) and that used by Emperor Kōkaku (reigned 1779–1817) at their respective enthronement ceremonies are preserved in the Higashiyama Gobunko at the Kyoto Imperial Palace.
+Their form is similar to that of the hōkan, with a phoenix and a sun-shaped ornament at the top.

-Benkan of the Crown Prince
+Crown prince's benkan

-The Japanese Crown Prince wearing the Nine-Ornamented Benkan and ceremonial robes.
+The Japanese crown prince wearing the kyūshō benkan and ceremonial robes.
 From the Chōga-zu (1855).

-In the Saikyū-ki, the benkan of the Crown Prince is described as (九章冕冠, kyū shō benkan).
-The word (九章, kyū shō) represents nine chains (九旒).
-There were nine chains hanging from each side of the square board above the crown.
+In the Saikyū-ki, the crown prince's benkan is described as (九章冕冠, kyūshō benkan).
+The term (九章, kyūshō) is understood as corresponding to (九旒, kyūryū), or nine pendant jeweled ornaments.
+The crown prince's benkan was therefore distinguished from the emperor's benkan, which was associated with twelve such pendant ornaments.

-In the Heian period (794-1185), a picture of a crown worn by the crown prince has been preserved in the Imperial Palace.
-This picture is said to depict the raikan (benkan) of Prince Yamabe (later Emperor Kanmu), who became Crown Prince in 773.
-The crown depicted in the painting is said to be almost the same as the Emperor's benkan, but slightly different.
-The number of chains on each side of the crown is estimated to have been nine, as opposed to the twelve on the emperor's benkan.
+A later record states that a painting of a crown worn by a crown prince had been preserved in the imperial palace.
+This painting was said to depict the (礼冠, raikan) of Prince Yamabe, later Emperor Kanmu, who became crown prince in 773.
+The crown depicted in the painting was described as generally similar to the emperor's benkan, but not identical.
+One difference was the number of pendant ornaments, which was understood to be nine rather than twelve.